 With the number two overall pick in the 2006 NFL Draft, the New Orleans Saints selected Reggie Bush.
 Bush was a threat as a runner, returner and receiver, over five seasons with the Saints, playing a key role in a Saints’ offense that has ranked among the NFL’s top ten annually.
 On February 7, 2010, Bush won his first Super Bowl with a 31–17 win over the Indianapolis Colts.

-In 2011 the Saints traded Bush to the Miami where he played two Season with the Dolphins before signing a long term deal with the Detroit Lions on March 13, 2013.
+In 2011 the Saints traded Bush to the Miami Dolphins, where he played two seasons before signing a long term deal with the Detroit Lions on March 13, 2013.
 In his first season with Detroit, Bush recorded 1,512 total yards, becoming the first Lions running back since Barry Sanders in 1998 to accomplish 1500+ total yards in a season.